Leonid Kuchma: Foreign policy

 In 2002, Kuchma stated that Ukraine wanted to sign an association agreement with the European Union by 2003–2004 and that Ukraine would meet all EU membership requirements by 2007–2011.
 He also hoped for a free trade treaty with the EU.

-In his inaugural address, Kuchma said:
+In 2003 Ukraine agreed "in principle" to join the Eurasian Economic Space.

-Kuchma signed a "Treaty of Friendship, Cooperation, and Partnership" with Russia, and endorsed a round of talks with the CIS.
-Additionally, he referred to Russian as "an official language".
-He signed a special partnership agreement with NATO and raised the possibility of membership of the alliance.
 Under Kuchma's leadership, the Armed Forces of Ukraine participated in the Iraq War.

 After Kuchma's popularity at home and abroad sank as he became mired in corruption scandals, he turned to Russia as his new ally.
 From the late 1990s he adopted a foreign policy which he described as "multi-vector", reaching out to Russia, Europe, and the United States.
 Critics assessed this policy as manipulating both the West and Russia to the personal benefit of Kuchma and Ukrainian oligarchs.

 On 4 October 2001, Siberia Airlines Flight 1812 was shot down over the Black Sea by the Ukrainian Air Force while en route to Novosibirsk, Russia, from Tel Aviv, Israel.
 All 78 occupants of the plane, most of whom were Israelis visiting relatives in Russia, were killed.
 Following the shootdown, Kuchma initially refused to accept the resignation of Oleksandr Kuzmuk, Minister of Defence of Ukraine, and said, "Look what is happening around the world, in Europe.
 We are not the first, and we will not be the last.
 There is no need to make a tragedy out of this.
 Mistakes happen everywhere, and not only on this scale, but on a much larger, planetary scale."
 A week later, however, Kuchma announced his willingness to cooperate with Russian investigators, apologised to the governments of Russia and Israel, and accepted Kuzmuk's resignation.

 Murder of Georgiy Gongadze and Cassette Scandal

 From 1998 to 2000, Kuchma's bodyguard Mykola Melnychenko was allegedly eavesdropping Kuchma's office, later publishing the recordings.
-The release of the tapes – dubbed the Cassette Scandal – supposedly revealed Kuchma's numerous crimes.
-In particular was his approving the sale of radar systems to Saddam Hussein (among other illegal arms sales) and ordering the death of journalist Georgiy Gongadze.
+The release of the tapes – dubbed the Cassette Scandal – supposedly revealed Kuchma's numerous crimes, in particular approving the sale of radar systems to Saddam Hussein (among other illegal arms sales) and ordering the death of journalist Georgiy Gongadze.

 In September 2000, Gongadze disappeared and his headless corpse was found mutilated on 3 November 2000.
 On 28 November, opposition politician Oleksandr Moroz publicised the tape recordings implicating Kuchma in Gongadze's murder.
 In 2005, the Ukrainian Prosecutor General's office instigated criminal proceedings against Kuchma and members of his former administration in connection with the murder of Gongadze.
-In 2005, the press reported that Kuchma had been unofficially granted immunity from prosecution in return for his graceful departure from office in 2005.
+In 2005, the press reported that Kuchma had been unofficially granted immunity from prosecution in return for his graceful departure from office.